 11 oz pure cane sugar, coconut sugar or white sugar (the whiter sugars make for a prettier color in the end, but I went for pure unbleached and the color is still quite lovely)

 2-4 oz fresh ORGANIC/untreated Rose Petals (the stronger the smelling of rose the better!)

 Removing your rose petals gently from their stems and lightly rinsing.
 Add them to a large bowl with the juice of your lemon and your sugar.
 Massage them with your hand until you have formed a paste.
 You don't want to tear your rose petals, just 'bruise' them.

 The lemon juice and sugar will help to bring out their gorgeous aroma!

-Add your rose petal paste to the water in a saucepan and bring to a boil, then reduce to a simmer.
+Add your rose petal paste to the water in a saucepan and bring to a very gentle rolling boil, then reduce to a simmer.
 Stir regularly to prevent burning.
 After about 20-30 mins it should be a thicker consistency.
-This is a flower jam, so your consistency in the end will be more like a syrup then a jam.
+Your consistency in the end will be more like a syrup than a jam.
 Carefully pour into sterilized glass jars and let cool.
 Once cool keep refrigerated and use within 2-3 months to be safe.
 HA!
 Like it will last that long!
 YUM

 The Spirit of Easter and Earth embrace so naturally this time of year making it easy to see new life and hope everywhere.